-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of HAP Senior Plus Option 2 (HMO-POS)
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of HAP Senior Plus (HMO-POS)

-This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2023.
+This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2024.
 This is an important legal document.
 Please keep it in a safe place.

 For questions about this document, please contact Customer Service at (800) 801-1770 for additional information.
 (TTY users should call 711).
 Hours are April 1st through September 30th Monday through Friday, 8 a.m. to 8 p.m.; October 1st through March 31st seven days a week, 8 a.m. to 8 p.m.
 Prescription drug benefit related calls: Available 24 hours a day, seven days a week.
+This call is free.

-This plan, HAP Senior Plus Option 2, is offered by Health Alliance Plan of Michigan.
+This plan, HAP Senior Plus (HMO-POS), is offered by Health Alliance Plan of Michigan.
 (When this Evidence of Coverage says "we," "us," or "our," it means Health Alliance Plan of Michigan.
-When it says "plan" or "our plan," it means HAP Senior Plus Option 2.)
+When it says "plan" or "our plan," it means HAP Senior Plus (HMO-POS).)

-Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2024.
+Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2025.